browserengineering/book/book/chrome.md

 Now that words and lines lay themselves out, a lot of stuff disappears from`InlineLayout`.
 The `style`, `size`, `weight` fields are no longer needed.
 Neither is `line` or `cx`.
-And the display list is no longer
-needed: instead of addings words to a display list, they can print themselves in their draw call:
+And the display list variable is no longer needed: instead of an `InlineLayout` drawing all the words in a paragraph, each word can now be drawn by its corresponding a `TextLayout` object:

 ``` {.python}
 class TextLayout: